Step 4 – Selecting Trades for your Self Build

-With the planning and paperwork out of the way you can now think about the build itself.
+With the planning and paperwork out of the way you can now think about the build itself and begin selecting trades for your Self Build.

 Choosing your route to completion and selecting and managing your Tradesmen can be the difference between a successful Self Build and a stressful Self Build.
 The two words sound similar and it will be a fine line that you’re treading.
 Here we’ll try to help you make it a good experience.